studentkittens/misc/softwaresysteme/go-lang/presentation.rst

        if b == 0 {
            return 0, 0, errors.New("divisor should not be 0")
        }
-       returb a / b, a % b
+       return a / b, a % b, nil
    }

 -----